ericmakesstuff/laravel-server-monitor/README.md

 protected function schedule(Schedule $schedule)
 {
    $schedule->command('monitor:run')->daily()->at('10:00');
+   $schedule->command('monitor:run HttpPing')->hourly();
 }
 ```

-Of course, the hour used in the code above is just an example.
-Adjust it to your own preferences.
+Of course, the schedules used in the code above are just an example.
+Adjust them to your own preferences.

 ## Testing